 Brexit: Johnson tells Varadkar a no-deal Brexit ‘would be a failure’

-British prime minister Boris Johnson at Government Buildings during his visit to Dublin.
-Photograph: PA

-Protester Seamus McDonnell dressed as a Customs official during a rally outside Leinster House organised by Border Communities against Brexit over Boris Johnson’s Brexit plans.
-Photograph: Collins

-British prime minister Boris Johnson said in Dublin on Monday morning he wants a Brexit deal by October 18th and that he is undaunted by attempts by the British parliament to block a no-deal exit.
+British prime minister Boris Johnson said he wants a Brexit deal by October 18th and said a no-deal Brexit would be a failure the British and Irish governments would be responsible for.

-“I’m absolutely undaunted by whatever may take place in parliament,” Mr Johnson said at a joint press conference with Taoiseach Leo Varadkar at Government Buildings this morning.
+Ahead of a meeting at Government Buildings in Dublin this morning with Taoiseach Leo Varadkar, Mr Johnson said he believed a Brexit deal was still possible by the EU summit in October.

 “I think what the British people want us to do is to deliver a deal and to get on and take us out on October 31st.”

-Mr Johnson said he was bringing ideas on ways to resolve the backstop but that a breakthrough was unlikely on Monday.
+Mr Johnson said he was bringing ideas on ways to resolve the backstop issue but stressed a breakthrough was unlikely on Monday.

 “And yes, of course, we could do it, the UK could certainly get through it but be in no doubt that outcome would be a failure of statecraft for which we would all be responsible,” Mr Johnson said.